Engaging Baby in Labor

 Baby can sometimes get stalled on another part of the pelvis.
 If the baby drops but the chin remains up, though the baby is coming down, the labor might still take a long time, depending on pelvic shape.
 We may then have to help open the midpelvis (ischial spines) and outlet.
 If baby is -1,0, or +1 station, then the baby is engaged but stuck in the midpelvis and you would do a Sidelying Release followed by side lunges for either a Transverse Arrest or an Asynclitic baby.)
 The lunge is a wonderful technique for helping the baby when labor stalls at 0-station or below.
 The Hip Press and internal rotation of the femur as the mother, starting on hands and knees, lifts and rests her leg up over a peanut ball or somewhat deflated birth ball.
 If the baby drops but the head is tipped, as if the baby is listening to the outside world, in an asynclitic position, then the labor will remain long.
 Opening the midpelvis the head to pass through helps (lunge, sidelying release).
 See the article on asynclitism in Baby Positions.

-Babies naturally engage in the pelvis when the broad ligament is soft enough and the brim open enough.
+First babies naturally engage in the pelvis when the birth anatomy is balanced.
+Contractions can help the broad ligament is soft enough and the brim open enough.
 Fetal chin tucking and coming down from the mother’s left side helps more babies fit more mother’s inlets.
 Generally, we hope for flexion and rotation before engagement.
 This is most important when we find baby in the posterior position and high after 38 weeks.
 Dip the Hip may be a good, specific technique.
 Work on Balance before working on rotation and descent.
 Though, sometimes we have a time issue, as when a woman’s membranes have released and when her provider has a time limit for her labor.
 Descent from a non-optimal position may have additional challenges that may be met with maternal positioning and activities in labor.
 Doing balancing activities first will ease the coming active phase of labor.